the-m8/Travelling_to_Seattle_Accomodations/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Airbnb Seattle data of 2016 to better understand:
+For this project, I was interestested in using airbnb Seattle data of 2016 to better understand:

-1. Which Seattle area is the most popular and most expensive one for travel accomodations?
+1. Which Seattle area is the most popular and most expensive one for travel accommodations?
 Is price and area correlated?
-2. What factors influence the price of Airbnb accomodations in Seattle?
+2. What factors influence the price of airbnb accommodations in Seattle?
 3. Has the best area also the best reviews?
-What factors influence the reviews of Airbnb accomodations in Seattle?
+What factors influence the reviews of airbnb accommodations in Seattle?

 ## File Descriptions <a name="files"></a>